 The college dean or unit administrator shall consult with CCOP on issues related to, but not limited to: college planning, college reorganization, strategic planning, program discontinuance, and financial exigency.

-B100 In the general administration of the university, approximately 30 committees advise the president of the university with membership selected from faculty, unclassified professionals, students, administrators, staff and others according to interests and needs.
-The membership of these committees are published at http://www.k-state.edu/provost/committeehb/index.html, which also includes a list of faculty senate committees and subcommittees.
+B100 In the general administration of the university, several committees advise the president of the university.
+Leadership council provides consultation regarding membership on these committees.
+Members are selected from faculty, unclassified professionals, students, administrators, staff and others according to interests and needs.
+View the membership of these committees along with a list of faculty senate committees and subcommittees.